TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 you should have a look at the controllers below.

 :php:`\TYPO3\CMS\Extbase\Mvc\Controller\ControllerInterface`
-    The basic interface that must be implemented by all controllers.
+    This basic interface that must be implemented by all controllers.

 :php:`TYPO3\CMS\Extbase\Mvc\Controller\AbstractController`
-    Abstract controller with basic functionality.
+    Abstract controller with the basic functionality of the ControllerInterface.

 :php:`TYPO3\CMS\Extbase\Mvc\Controller\ActionController`
     The most widely used controller in Extbase.
+It extends the AbstractController.
 An overview of its API is given in the following section.

 :php:`TYPO3\CMS\Extbase\Mvc\Controller\CommandController`